-- Inhale through the glass tube to begin your vaping sessions.
+Inhale through the glass tube to begin your vaping sessions.

 As I have mentioned throughout the review, the ArGo has its strong points and its weak points, and this is quite apparent when considering the vapour quality.
 I've found the vapour to be tasty and very satisfying.

 There is a downside to the amazing vapour.
 At temperatures higher than 215°C, the vapor started getting warmer and the device was a little too hot for comfort.
 So just keep that in mind when you're looking to finish off the bowl.

 I do think it's important to let you know that the higher temperatures haven't made me love the vaporizer any less, but it has simply been an observation, and it's important that you know about it, in case you prefer a cooler vape like the Arizer Air MAX.

 The Argo doesn’t really fit under the ‘industrial’ of vaporizers, such as the Mighty or even the Crafty.
 It doesn't offer large clouds or a fuller experience than most vapes.
-But what it does offer is consistent mid-range flavour and resultant puffs.
+But what it does offer is consistent mid-range flavor and resultant puffs.

 The hybrid heating unit, made from stainless steel and ceramic material, makes sure the initial heating time and the subsequent session timings are impressive.
 A Hybrid roasting oven also means uniform vaporization, which in turn offers a gratifying vaping experience all-around.